Deposit Account Agreement and Disclosures

 H. Check Service

 The following terms apply to physical or paper checks (“Check Service”).
 Customer must order checkbook supplies as described below.
-Customer acknowledges and agrees that funds accessible through the Check Service are limited to the available funds of Account.
-Each time Customer writes and presents a check as payment, Customer authorizes us to reduce the value available in Account by the amount of the check and any applicable fees.
-Checks written against the Account reduce the balance of Account when they are submitted to us for payment and we post them to Account.
+Customer acknowledges and agrees that funds accessible through the Check Service are limited to the available funds of Account or Sub-account.
+Each time Customer writes and presents a check as payment, Customer authorizes us to reduce the value available in Account or Sub-account by the amount of the check and any applicable fees.
+Checks written against the Account or Sub-account reduce the balance of Account or Sub-account when they are submitted to us for payment and we post them to Account or Sub-account.
 Checks may only be issued and signed by the Account Owner.
 Customer agrees to safeguard blank and cancelled checks and also agrees to notify Bank immediately in the event a check(s) is lost or stolen.

 1. Check Processing.